reardencode/freekey/README.md

 ------------

  - Modern browser with localStorage and GET/POST/PUT/DELETE ajax support
- - To build FreeKey from scratch requires a jQuery and SJCL.
-For simplicity both of these dependencies are included in an intermediate file checked in.
+ - FreeKey uses SJCL and jQuery, both of these are included in the source repository for convenience.